 Estimates suggest that more than twelve million Americans have obstructive sleep apnea (OSA).
 Most cases are still undiagnosed, contributing to diabetes, high blood pressure, hypertension, congestive heart failure, coronary artery disease, and traffic accidents related to drowsy driving.
 Dentistry serves a vital role in treating this silent epidemic.
-The American Academy of Sleep Medicine recommends oral appliances as a primary therapy for the treatment of mild to moderate obstructive sleep apnea and for patients with severe sleep apnea who can't tolerate CPAP treatment.
+The American Academy of Sleep Medicine recommends oral appliances as primary therapy for treating mild to moderate obstructive sleep apnea and for patients with severe sleep apnea who can't tolerate CPAP treatment.

 Treatment of snoring and obstructive sleep apnea may involve surgery, CPAP or BiPAP machines, or oral appliance therapy.
-Oral appliances provide the least invasive option and often a good choice for treatment of mild to moderate OSA.
+Oral appliances are the least invasive option and often a good choice for treating mild to moderate OSA.
 A carefully calibrated appliance like a CPAP or BiPAP can comfortably help hold the jaw in a precise position throughout the night.

 All treatment recommendations should be made in conjunction with your sleep physician.
-If appliance therapy is selected, it's essential the right method and positioning are designed to precisely maintain an open airway.
+If appliance therapy is selected, the proper method and positioning are essential to precisely maintain an open airway.

 The frequent pauses in breathing disrupt sleep, causing loud snoring, irregular breathing during sleep, gasping, and choking during sleep.